milkbottledude/woodlands-jb_tracker/Documentation.md

 6    day_of_year_sin  0.660283  1.193352           1.807335
 7    day_of_year_cos  0.659929  1.183392           1.793211
 ```
-Glad to see that all the new features managed to reduce both mae and rmse values.
+Looks like all the new features managed to reduce both mae and rmse values.
 One exception is the month feature, which reduced mae but caused rmse to increase slightly.

 While the actual loss values are not exactly stellar, its encouraging to see that the feature engineering I did actually made a difference in lowering loss.
 This means what we are doing is working, its a step in the right direction.

 Since all but one of the new features reduced the loss values by large percentages, I'll use them all for now.
 But I still have a few more tests I need to run to ensure no redundant features are implemented in the final model.

-As for the 'month' feature, I don't plan to completely not use it, but its clearly not as effective as the others, so I'll leave it aside for now, but I'll tinker with it more later on in the chapter.
+As for the 'month' feature, I don't plan to completely not use it, but it's clearly not as effective as the others, so I'll leave it aside for now, but I'll try and get some use out of it later on in the chapter.

 Improving loss metrics is good and all, but thats only one of the requirements for being a good feature.
 Next up, I'll be testing for multicollinearity between features, which is not good for ML models.